vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 ## Future improvements

 There's always something to improve.
-Sometimes it takes a while to find the right product that ticks most of the boxes, or even all of them.
+Sometimes it takes a while to find the right product that ticks most of the boxes, or ideally all of them.
 The items below are still on my wish list.

 If you know a good source for any of them, let me know!